Think and act local

-Which is why, now that I’m settled in to my favorite local juice shop a mile from my house typing these words, I’m more convinced than ever that local matters.
+Which is why, as I’m settled in to my favorite local juice shop a mile from my house typing these words, I’m more convinced than ever that local matters.
 There’s something special about supporting a café, a shop, a service where the owners are literal neighbors and your money goes literally to your community.
 Sounds cliché, but it’s true—buying local really, truly does matter.

 And what’s more—buying and living local supports our unique cultures.
 What’s New Orleans without sugar-shocked beignets?
 How would San Diego be San Diego without hole-in-the-wall surf shops?
 What’s fun about an Austin devoid of live indie music, Torchy’s Tacos, and a thousand other food trailers?

 Buy some of your groceries from your farmer’s market or a local indie grocer.
-Consider buying baby stuff from a small boutique (which yes, means you buy less, because it might be more expensive—but I’d count that a positive thing, usually).
-Eat your dinner outside, if weather permits, and then go on an evening walk to enjoy your neighborhood.
+Buy baby stuff from a small boutique (which yes, means you buy less, because it might be more expensive—but I’d count that a positive thing, usually).
+Eat your dinner outside, then go on an evening walk to enjoy your neighborhood.

 Keep your local culture and climate alive with your dollars and your presence.
 I love all the unique pockets of people around the world—would be a shame to see them fade away.